ryanatkn/react-mobx-typescript-experiments/README.md

 ## Motivation
-After having used the excellent Redux library extensively with React, I wanted to explore the approach offered by Mobx.
+After having used the excellent Redux library extensively with React, I wanted to explore the approach offered by MobX.
-Whereas Redux embraces immutable data and renders React components from the top down starting with the connected components up the hierarchy, Mobx embraces mutable, observable data, granularly re-rendering components automatically when data changes.
+Whereas Redux embraces immutable data and renders React components from the top down starting with the connected components up the hierarchy, MobX embraces mutable, observable data, granularly re-rendering components automatically when data changes.

-Mobx tracks the dependencies of each `@observer` component render function to intelligently re-render only when that data changes.
+MobX tracks the dependencies of each `@observer` component render function to intelligently re-render only when that data changes.
 It's a bit magical, which, depending on your perspective, may be good or bad or both.
 This is similar to the strategy used by Vue.

 ## Findings
-- I like Mobx.
+- I like MobX.
 - There's less boilerplate than with Redux.
 - Writing mutating operations is easier and less error-prone than transforming immutable data, and it's fully type safe, unlike Immutable.js and react-addons-update.